 Jack and I have met to discuss the Local Body Election pledges, and he raised the DCC Pledges at a recent DCC meeting.
 Unfortunately, I was unable to attend as I had an exam that day.

 The DCC and ORC Annual plan consultations have proved to be a valuable tool for raising student issues and as a result, I have met with the DCC to discuss upcoming changes to waste management in Dunedin and with the ORC to discuss bus fares and the upcoming introduction of the Bee Card.
-I have also been talking to people from the University about bus fares and am participating in consultation around this. submission
+I have also been talking to people from the University about bus fares and am participating in consultation around developing a Travel Plan for the University.

+At the time of submission, we will have met with Councilor Andrew Wiley to further discuss our annual plan submission.

 13.7 Hold consultative student meetings to gain feedback and to inform the Executive.

 Currently we are consulting on the Inquiry into Student Accommodation and Jack Saunders, Karamea Pewhairangi and I are working to set up consultations with current RAs and residents to discuss changes they would like to see.
-We have hosted one consultation so far, with Salmond, but due to the timing of the consultation (over exams and then the semester break) it has proved somewhat challenging to set up further consultations/
+We have hosted one consultation so far, with Salmond, but due to the timing of the consultation (over exams and then the semester break) it has proved somewhat challenging to set up further consultations.

 13.8 Report monthly to the Executive on NZUSA activity.